-Move-in Day is Thursday, August 22nd.
+Move-in Day is Thursday, August 21st.
 If your student participates in a pre-orientation program, he/she will arrive on campus several days earlier.
+Their arrival date will be determined by their pre-orientation program, and details will be communicated to the students via their WFU email.
 Many families choose to send their students to campus with the bare necessities for pre-orientation, and then bring students’ remaining belongings on Move-in Day.
 This also enables you to participate in all parent and family orientation activities.

 How Do I Pay Tuition?